top of page

 Puppies

-All pups will have received at least one dose of dewormer and will be at various stages of vaccination depending on age and how long they have been in care.
+All puppies will have received at least one dose of dewormer and will be at different stages of vaccination depending on their age and how long they have been under our care.

-Once pups are old enough to be fixed, adopters can receive a $100 reimbursement by providing proof of surgery documentation to the rescue.
+Once puppies are old enough to be spayed or neutered, adopters can receive a $100 reimbursement by providing proof of surgery documentation to the rescue.

 345225491_274976318208184_2851845272146146467_n.jpg